solana-labs/solana-program-library/token-lending/cli/README.md

    - `--pyth-product` and `--pyth-price` are SOL/USD oracle accounts [provided by Pyth](https://github.com/pyth-network).

-   Run `target/debug/spl-token-lending add-reserve --help` for more details and options.
+   Run `spl-token-lending add-reserve --help` for more details and options.